 3. Expand “Event Viewer” and after that expand “Windows Logs”.

 4. Click on System.
 (Here you can see what is causing the error.)

-So, these are the solutions, which you can try to fix “Kernel Security Check Failure Windows 10” error.
+So, these are the solutions, which you can try to fix the Kernel Security Check Failure error in Windows 10.
 First, you need to figure out the issue is with hardware or software.
-If you haven’t upgraded any hardware then you can try these software related solutions.
+If you haven’t upgraded any hardware then you can try these software-related solutions.
 And, if nothing works.
 Then, I suggest you restore Windows if you have already created a backup point.
 If you haven’t created a backup then you can reset Windows.
 Only, if you can access Windows.
 If not, then create a bootable media and reinstall Windows.
 Don’t forget to create a backup of important data using safe mode.